We've Won Over £90 Million For Our Clients

 If you make a successful personal injury compensation claim for your barbed wire cuts, your compensation will include general damages.
 This compensates you for the pain and suffering your barbed wire injury has caused you.

 When valuing claims for general damages, many legal professionals may refer to the Judicial College Guidelines (JCG) to help them.
 This document provides guideline compensation brackets for a variety of injuries.
-We have included some of the entries found in the 16th edition of this document that could be relevant to barbed wire injury claims.
+We have included some of the entries that could be relevant to barbed wire injury claims except for the first row.

 Please only refer to this table as a guide.